Admitting now

 Discharge & aftercare

-Post-discharge plan includes buprenorphine continuation (if clinically appropriate), NA meeting schedule, monthly family sessions, outpatient counselling, fast re-admission access.
+Post-discharge plan includes support continuation (if clinically appropriate), NA meeting schedule, monthly family sessions, outpatient counselling, guidance on when to seek additional help.

 05 — Clinical methods